 The validation for this pattern is not given until the stock has produced a price gap in the opposite direction after the consolidation period, accompanied by an increase in volume for that particular trading day.
 Patience will be needed to wait for this outcome.

-To further stack the odds in our favour, it is worth looking at what the Bollinger Bands and CStats are telling us.
+To further stack the odds in our favor, it is worth looking at what the Bollinger Bands and CStats are telling us.
 The example below shows the Bollinger Bands flaring open on the validation breakout day.
 We also notice that the CStats (Stochastics) are showing weakness, as the stock has only slightly dropped and the CStats have gone from their over bought zone to almost their over sold zone.

 Another validation for short term traders would be a crossover between the 3 and 9 day exponential moving average at the breakout day.